-- Improved welfare and survival of eels during handling - Reduction in demand and supply of eels for illegal export leading to a reduction in illegal trafficking

-Rationale The rationale in the issues and notes are described above.

-- Measures The amount (weight) and proportion (%) of eels traded by each certified and non-certified traders.
-The proportion from certified traders increases from 75% to 90% over the next 5 years, 2023 2028. - Survival rates of transported fish show a continuous improvement

-Criterion 4.1: The glass eel holding operation is a legally registered facility
+Benefits Increased supply, demand and proportion of certified eels in the market Improved welfare and survival of eels during handling Reduction in demand and supply of eels for illegal export leading to a reduction in illegal trafficking Rationale The rationale in the issues and notes are described above.
+Measures The amount (weight) and proportion (%) of eels traded by each certified and non-certified traders.
+The proportion from certified traders increases from 75% to 90% over the next 5 years, 2023 - 2028.
+Survival rates of transported fish show a continuous improvement Criterion 4.1: The glass eel holding operation is a legally registered facility